6 min read · Hardie

 Key takeaways

-- Cupping is install or moisture, not product defect
+- Cupping is an install or moisture signal, not a product defect

-- Cladding-to-grade clearance is the most common cause
+- Cladding-to-grade clearance violations are the most common cause in California

 FAQ